tersesystems/blindsight/docs/src/main/paradox/usage/context.md

 ```

 Managing context is from this point a question of whether you want to pass around @scaladoc[Markers](com.tersesystems.blindsight.api.Markers), or pass around a @scaladoc[Logger](com.tersesystems.blindsight.Logger), useful for [constructing events](https://tersesystems.com/blog/2020/03/10/a-taxonomy-of-logging/).

+## Mapped Diagnostic Context

+Blindsight does not use MDC, and does not recommend its use.

+There are many reasons to not use MDC.
+It is inherently limiting as a `Map[String,String]`.
+It must be managed carefully in asynchronous programming to resolve the Map.
+It is mutable -- it will only contain the last written values in the map at the time of logging, and no record is kept of prior values.
+It is static -- it cannot be swapped out, enhanced, placed behind a proxy, or otherwise managed.
+And finally, MDC fails silently.
+When something goes wrong in MDC, it's anyone's guess what cleared it.

+MDC is still useful in some circumstances.
+When you have third party code that already has logging, then setting variables in the MDC may be the only way of passing context to that library code: if this is the case, then you will have to manage the mapping of complex non-string data from markers to MDC by hand.